Parent–Child Contact Problems: Addressing Rejection, Gatekeeping, and High‑Conflict Parenting After Separation

 URL: https://kelownalawyer.com/blog/when-pc-agreements-are-ignored--enforcement-and-capacity

-Summary: When a PC agreement is ignored, the focus shifts to legal enforcement and assessing whether the non-compliance stems from a lack of capacity or a deliberate "refusal" to follow the order.
+Summary: When a PC agreement is ignored, the focus shifts to assessing whether the non-compliance stems from a lack of capacity or a deliberate "refusal" to follow the order.
 By utilizing the Family Law Act to file the PC's determinations in court, they become enforceable court orders that carry significant legal consequences for continued defiance.
+Parties may require a return to court for directions and further orders.

 Summary: High-conflict co-parenting creates toxic stress and increases a child's risk for lifelong health issues, but specialized frameworks like Parallel Parenting can mitigate this damage by minimizing direct parental contact.
 This approach utilizes structured boundaries, such as neutral exchange locations and written communication, to shield children from the "crossfire" of their parents' animosity.
 PCs make binding decisions on day-to-day disputes, prioritizing the child's stability over parental conflict.